GuillemArman/Development/README.md

 - When an enemy does not found a path to the player, after 1.5 seconds it will start flying/walking around.

+## Bugs:

+At the end of level 1 you might need to jump to detect the collider to get to level 2.

+Sometimes animations don't loop corectly so with cap frames activated look weird.
+(Press F11 to have a better experience)

 ## Authors: